It is the responsibility of the Durham Police and Crime Commissioner (PCC) to secure an efficient and effective police force for the area.

 The total grant received by Durham (from the Government) in 2020/21 is £95,477,000.

-Following extensive consultation and after considering the levels of Central Government funding for 2021-22 the PCVC agreed his budget and set the precept (policing element of the Council Tax) on 04 February 2021.
+Following extension consultation and after considering levels of Central Government funding for 2023/24 the PCC agreed the budget and set the precept (policing element of Council Tax) on 4th February 2023.

-Before formalising the precept the PCC presents it to the Police & Crime Panel and their report & our response is available on the Police & Crime Panel Page.
+Before formalising the precept the PCC presented it to the Police and Crime Panel.

-The following table summarises the what the Council Tax increase will mean for households in County Durham and Darlington:
+The following table summarises what the Council Tax increase will mean for households in County Durham and Darlington

 * 55% of households in County Durham and Darlington are classed as Band A